Every child needs to know their times tables. They're easy to learn with daily practice - but remembering to practice can be tricky!

 This is why it's SO IMPORTANT to practice the times tables correctly!
 If you ever practice the wrong answers (or stumble over the answers, or take a few guesses to get to the right answer), your brain will start building up paths that you don't want to be there!

-The Talking Times Tables program is paced to build the right connections, in the right order, and then reinforce those connections over and over again until your brain knows where to go next without you having to think about it.
+The Talking Times Tables programme is paced to build the right connections, in the right order, and then reinforce those connections over and over again until your brain knows where to go next without you having to think about it.

 The tables are built up slowly over several days, with lots of repetition each day.